angelajt/bintags/README.md

 First, the display can't be updated more often than 3 minutes or the program halts.
 This is to help prevent the display from getting permanently damaged (e-ink displays are apparently pretty fickle in this regard), but it does get in the way of debugging while I'm programming.
 It sucks to have to wait 3 minutes before knowing if my code worked or not.
 I'd rather not switch to a more powerful OLED display, because those use up a lot more battery.
 Since I'm planning to attach these to bins for prolonged periods of time, I need a display that can function even if it's not powered.
 So this means I'll need to find another library that can talk to the e-ink display without the 3-minute hassle.

 Second (and definitely more important), I can only send messages over LoRa; I can't receive any messages.
 This isn't a problem with the LoRa radio itself, just a problem with the library (I think the library was written for sensors, which only need to send data).
 Unfortunately I haven't found any other CircuitPython libraries that can talk over LoRaWAN (which is how the LoRa gateway works), so I think I'm going to have to switch over to a much more versatile [C++ library](https://github.com/mcci-catena/arduino-lorawan).
 That library works for the Adafruit Feather M0, which is similar enough to the M4 Express that I think I can get it to work.

-# Current Sprint: Second Iteration

-For my second iteration, I plan to try out the C++ library I linked above.
-My goal is to be able to send and receive messages over LoRa, and to continue updating the display simultaneously.
-Since the boards won't be running CircuitPython anymore, I'll need to use a different library to talk to the displays (which is good because I wanted a different library anyway!).
-I think the [Adafruit EPD](https://github.com/adafruit/Adafruit_EPD) library will work (I used it in my proof-of-concept code in the zero-th iteration).

 # History